Fraxtal/Foodie-Point-Management-System/README.md

 - [yiwenqqq](https://github.com/yiwenqqq)
 - [SeanEYD](https://github.com/SeanEYD)

-## Project Structure
-Here is an overview of the project directory structure:

----

 ## Prerequisites
 Before running the project, make sure you have the following installed on your local machine:
 - [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) (Community or higher edition)